linux-modder/toktok.github.io/_src/content/spec.md

 |:-------|:--------------|
 | `?`    | List of nodes |

 The structure of a node is the same as `Node Info`.
+Note: this means that the integers stored in these nodes are stored in Big Endian as well.

 ### Friends (0x03)